 Why Should You Learn Linux?

-While average consumers are familiar with Windows and macOS, Linux is the go-to operating system for IT professionals due to its lightweight, fast, and reliable nature.
-Plus, since it’s open source, you can modify it to your liking.
+While average consumers are familiar with Windows and macOS, Linux is the go-to operating system for IT professionals.
+Since it’s open source, you can modify it to your liking.
 As such, you can use Linux as a base to create an entirely custom OS with improved security over other systems.

 Linux also has a wide range of applications outside of the IT sector.
-For starters, Android smartphones, which have an 87% market share of all smartphones, run on a Linux-based platform.
+For instance, Android smartphones, which have an 87% market share of all smartphones, run on a Linux-based platform.

 Plenty of other devices also rely on Linux.
-Today, it helps run hardware like smartwatches, TVs, vehicle dashboards, and refrigerators, among other devices.
+Today, it helps run hardware such as smartwatches, TVs, vehicle dashboards, and refrigerators, among other devices.
 In other words, knowing Linux can lead to many opportunities in the tech and IT industries.

 Essentially, Linux is a very in-demand open source skill (Top 2 skill according to The Linux Foundations 10th Annual Jobs Report) that will greatly improve your ability to advance and secure new career opportunities in the DevOps industry.